SomeTechyGuy/Free-Dev-Stuff/README.md

 ## Git

-- [GitHub](https://shrinkme.in/E1Zhs8) (Best overall with unlimited storage for free but owned by Microsoft which is known for telemetry, tracking, spyware, e-waste, and Recall WHICH IS A UNSECURED NONSTOP SCREENSHOTING STORAGE WASTING PEICE OF CRAP.)
+- [GitHub](https://shrinkme.in/E1Zhs8) (Best overall with unlimited storage for free but owned by Microsoft which is known for telemetry, tracking, spyware, e-waste and Recall WHICH IS A UNSECURED NONSTOP SCREENSHOTING STORAGE WASTING PEICE OF CRAP.)
 - [GitLab](https://shrinkme.in/9l6iH) (Best for security but more expensive and less storage unless you self host it.)
-- [Codeberg](https://shrinkme.in/l81hO) (Bad web hosting unless it's only for Germany, low repo storage at 750MiB, and you have to request for more resources.)
+- [Codeberg](https://shrinkme.in/l81hO) (No CDN with servers in Germany, low repo storage at 750MiB and you have to request for more resources.)